seattletimes/component-sort-table/readme.md

 Extras
 ------

-Since `<sort-table>` is built to read CSV-formatted data, raw numeric data should not include commas.
+Since `<sort-table>` is built to read CSV-formatted data, raw data should not include commas (unless stringified).
 Numbers are automatically formatted during processing.

+Users should be aware that `<sort-table>` does not sanitize its data.
+This means that table cells can be further customized by passing in HTML as raw data.